by Starsky Hutch 76

 “What are you doing?”
 Superwoman asked.

-“This is the only thing I know of that can cut through the indestructible material of my costume,” she said, going to work on the tattered leggings of her costume.
-It had been badly damaged in the Crisis on Infinite Earths, but there weren’t many tailors who could handle Kryptonian material.
+“This is the only thing I know of that can cut through the indestructible material of my costume,” Supergirl replied as she began working on the tattered leggings of her outfit.
+The costume had been badly damaged in the Crisis on Infinite Earths, and there weren’t many tailors who could handle Kryptonian material.

 “You’re not going to try and fix it?”
-Superwoman asked.
+Superwoman inquired.

-“There’s little left to fix,” she replied.
-“The same can be said for my gloves, she said, holding them up to reveal the missing palms before removing them.
-She also removed her tattered belt.
+“There’s little left to fix,” Supergirl responded.
+“The same can be said for my gloves,” she added, holding them up to reveal the missing palms before removing them.
+She also took off her tattered belt.

 “Hmm.
-Now you’re looking more like the original,” Superwoman said.
+Now you’re looking more like the original,” Superwoman remarked.

 “Not quite,” Supergirl said, bringing her hand up to her closely cropped hair.
 “Long hair is impractical for battle.”

-“Well, I don’t think I’ll be cutting mine anytime soon,” Superwoman said.
+“Well, I don’t think I’ll be cutting mine anytime soon,” Superwoman replied.

-“That is your decision to make,” Supergirl replied, replacing the dagger after cutting away the last bit of legging.
+“That is your decision to make,” Supergirl said, replacing the dagger after cutting away the last bit of legging.

 “Superman?”
 Superwoman called out.